 - Put all the ingredients (except olive oil) into a bowl and mix well until everything looks well combined.

 - Scoop two to three tablespoons of the mixture, place it on your palm, and roll it slowly into a small cake/patty.
 Repeat the process and make cakes with the remaining mixture.
 Finally, place all the cakes/patties on a plate.

 - Now, place an iron skillet over medium-high heat and add a tablespoon of oil.

 - As the oil warms, place three to four patties on the skillet, leaving some space between each patty.

 - Cook the patties for three to four minutes on each side.
 Once done, place them on a plate.
-Repeat the process with other cakes.
+Repeat the process with the other cakes.

 - Serve one salmon sweet potato cake to your baby for self-feeding with yogurt-mint dip or avocado dip for added taste and nutrition.

 - ½ medium sweet potato (peeled and diced)

 - 1 canned salmon (drained and washed)

 - ½ cup baby spinach leaves (washed and chopped)